 Chelsea 4-1 Arsenal – 2018/19

-Emery was unable to repeat his previous exploits as Arsenal crashed to a comprehensive defeat however, Eden Hazard in sparkling form on his final appearance for Chelsea before moving to Real Madrid.
+Emery was unable to repeat his previous exploits as Arsenal crashed to a comprehensive defeat however, with Eden Hazard in sparkling form on his final appearance for Chelsea before moving to Real Madrid.

 The Belgium international scored twice in the second half to add to goals from former Arsenal forward Olivier Giroud and Pedro, with Alex Iwobi’s effort little consolation as Emery tasted defeat in the Europa League final for the first time.